Organizing is tricky because you have to be integral about it.

 39. Keep an updated grocery shopping list of what you need to buy

 And don’t go grocery shopping without it.

-#36 Keep track of how much food you really eat
+40. Keep track of how much food you eat

-We’ve all been guilty of getting more vegetables than we actually eat (with the best of intentions) to finally find them rotten in the back of the fridge.
+We’ve all been guilty of getting more vegetables than we eat (with the best of intentions), only to find them rotten in the back of the fridge.

 I love checking recipes on Pinterest and planning them for the week.

 By doing so, I know exactly what I need to get from the store, and I’ve also managed to widen the range of dishes I can cook 🙂

 Here’s a free Notion template to plan your meals (I love this one!)

 Meal prepping consists of preparing a considerable amount of food to refrigerate.